Last Updated: January 4, 2023

 - Exterior brick, sidewalks, and road repair.

 These projects can create noise and other construction-related problems.
 Efforts to minimize the disruption will be made, but they are not always successful depending on the type of construction being done.
 Residents are not provided room rental rebates for construction.

-Residents are able to retrieve their packages at their hall desk.
+Residents are able to retrieve their packages at their hall desk or in the Lakeshore neighborhood at the Holt Package Center.
 However, any packages that arrive which require an adult signature will be held for students in the Residence Life Office.
 Residents will be directed to retrieve such packages from their Residence Life staff and must verify that the contents within the packages are items that are permissible within the residential community.
 Any items not permissible within Housing will need to be disposed of.

 University Housing has established the following expectations regarding resident behavior.
 These policies have been established to ensure that the residence hall living and learning environment is one that prioritizes student success and wellbeing.
 Residence Life staff work closely with the Office of Student Conduct and Community Standards (OSCCS) to address behaviors that occur both on and off-campus.